-The Heritage Insurance Company Kenya Limited Annual Report and Financial Statements for the year ended 31 December 2020
+Annual Report and Financial Statements for the year ended 31 December 2022

-- New IFRS standards and amendments (continued) - 2.2 New and amended standards and interpretations in issue but not yet effective for the year ended 31 December 2020 (continued) - b) Those expected to have a significant impact on the financial statements of Group and Company (continued)
+- 2. New IFRS standards and amendments (continued) - 2.1 New and amended standards and interpretations in issue but not yet effective for the year ended 31 December 2022 (continued) - a.
+Those expected to have a significant impact on the financial statements of company (continued)